ruslanmv/Openshift-with-WatsonX-and-PostgreSQL/README.md

 To run the demo, simply execute the provided Python script.
 The script will guide you through the RAG process, from document loading to querying the knowledge base.

+## Local Installation for testing
+If you are interested to ran locally this application  you can use the following insructions [here](./docker/README.md)

 **Note**

 This demo is for educational purposes only and is not intended for production use.
 Please ensure you have the necessary permissions and licenses to use the required components.